 Sharyl West Loeung, M.Div, has spent most of her career in K-12 and higher education helping people discover what it means to belong in our diverse world.
 Her passion for intercultural, intergenerational, and interfaith friendships has guided her career as a DEIB educator.
 She is the co-founder of Kardia House Consulting, which teaches generous communication as a means to resist polarization and move toward organizational health and relational wholeness.
 Sharyl is married and lives in Waco, Texas with her two sons and a herd of cats.
 Her love language is article-sending and her happy place is a lunch date with a friend, no clock, sans Covid.

 I love stories.
 I love hearing people's stories, telling stories, and unpacking how the world works and what motivates people through a narrative paradigm.
-Every time I think I know all the possible variables of the human experience, I am challenged with a new variable, and my boxes for categorizing are rendered useless.
+Whenever I think I know all the possible variables of the human experience, I am challenged with a new variable, and my boxes for categorizing are rendered useless.
 I love to wrestle with these tensions and sit in grey spaces.
-I love art for how it is an instrument for this process.
+Unless they are my own grey spaces because, hey, I'm human, and we hate uncertainty!
+I love art because it is an instrument for this process.
 Also, I love cats.
 I have no good reason for that.

 More than 100 miles